 to Issue Debt to Reimburse the City for Certain Original Expenditures Paid

-in Connection with Specified Projects.
+.in Connection with Specified Projects.
 (Resolution 24-179)

 6.c Resolution awarding contract and authorizing the Mayor to sign and the